 The EPPO occupies part of a building provided rent-free by the host state.
-A further two floors have been delivered in 2023, resulting in ten office floors in the Tower and four floors in the Annex.
+Two additional floors have been delivered in 2023, resulting in ten office floors in the Tower and four floors in the Annex.
 There are 340 office spaces and 19 meeting rooms of varying capacity, from 10 to 68 persons.